zheksoon/onek/README.md

   <summary><b>Extra:</b> async operations for synchronous scheduler</summary>

-[You can configure](#reaction-scheduler) Onek to use synchronous reaction scheduler that will execute side effects synchronously after each transaction end.
-In this case you need to use `action` for promise handlers or `utx` for code blocks in async function, i.e.:
+[You can configure](#reaction-scheduler) Onek to use synchronous reaction scheduler that will execute side effects synchronously after each transaction ends.
+In this case, you need to use `action` for promise handlers or `utx` for code blocks in async function, i.e.:

 ```js